-The CPA exam is administered the first 2 months of every calendar quarter (i.e., January/February, April/May, July/August, and October/November) at Prometric testing centers throughout the U.S. and at select international locations.
+The CPA Exam is administered the first 2 months and 10 days of every calendar quarter (i.e., January 1-March 10, April 1-June 10, July 1-September 10, and October 1-December 10) at Prometric testing centers throughout the U.S. and at select international locations.
 The exam is divided into four sections: Auditing and Attestation (AUD), Business Environment and Concepts (BEC), Financial Accounting and Reporting (FAR), and Regulation (REG).
 Each section consists of a series of testlets.

 Enjoy your career, pursue multiple certifications (CIA, CPA, EA, CMA, etc.), and recommend Gleim to others who are also taking these exams.
 Once you are certified, stay up-to-date on your Continuing Professional Education requirements with Gleim CPE.